solo-io/workshops/gloo-edge/README.md

 -->

-## Lab 9 - Web application firewall <a name="Lab-9"></a>
+## Lab 8 - Web application firewall <a name="Lab-8"></a>

-A web application firewall (WAF) protects web applications by monitoring, filtering and blocking potentially harmful traffic and attacks that can overtake or exploit them.
+A web application firewall (WAF) protects web applications by monitoring, filtering, and blocking potentially harmful traffic and attacks that can overtake or exploit them.

 Gloo Edge Enterprise includes the ability to enable the ModSecurity Web Application Firewall for any incoming and outgoing HTTP connections.